tawong/DnD-Instant-Initiative/README.md

 Access the tool here: https://tawong.github.io/DnD-Instant-Initiative/

 ## What is it?
 Instant Initiative is an initiative tracker for Dungeons and Dragons (DnD) 5e created as a side project.
+It allows you to track battle progress of your players and enemies in an intuitive and speedy interface.
+It is lightweight, with a couple of awesome features that make it easy to manage random enemies, stats, damage, and healing.

 ## Why should I use it?
 I created this for me and my friends to use.
 I wanted a little more flexibility than the basic tools available but I was not interested in the super complex tools that integrate all the DnD SRD and monster data.
-If you are looking for a tool in-between - this is for you!
+If you are looking for a tool in-between, this is for you!

 ## Features (TL;DR)
 + Track multiple actors by initiative